-- What are some tips about how to treat mild low blood sugar? - Always keep food or drink with you, whether you take insulin with a shot or a pump. - Do not eat high fat foods.
+What are some tips about how to treat mild low blood sugar?

+- Always make sure your child has food or drink on hand, whether they take insulin with a shot or a pump. - Do not let your child eat high fat foods when they have a low.